-- The state allocation was received from the Department of Transportation in March of each year beginning in 2014.
-The amount the municipality receives is based half on its population and half on its road mileage. - The turnback allocation was received from the Department of Transportation in March of each year beginning in 2014.
+- The state allocation was received from the Department of Transportation during the first week in April of each year through 2013.
+Municipalities began receiving the state allocation in March of each year beginning in 2014.
+The amount the municipality receives is based half on its population and half on its road mileage. - The turnback allocation was received from the Department of Transportation during the first week in April of each year through 2013.
+Municipalities began receiving the turnback allocation in March of each year beginning in 2014.
 A municipality receives a yearly turnback allocation based on road mileage for all roads that were transferred to the municipality from the Commonwealth of Pennsylvania through the Highway Transfer Program.